Tom Clancy's Splinter Cell: Double Agent: Microsoft Windows, PlayStation 3 and Xbox 360 version

 With both the red mercury and Dr. Aswat's notes, the JBA constructs a bomb which they wish to test.
 Emile sends Fisher to Cozumel to blow up a cruise ship.
 The success of the bomb is determined by the player and is therefore the first of the three major events.
 Fisher can choose to either let the bomb detonate, maintaining his cover with the JBA, prevent the explosion by jamming the signal, or framing Enrica by using her disarm code, if the player acquires it from her office during the third JBA HQ mission.
 Jamming the signal makes player lose JBA trust, while framing Enrica maintains both NSA and JBA trust.
 In both of these cases, non-detonation causes Dufraisne to kill Enrica in a fit of anger.

 Emile then goes to a meeting in Kinshasa with Yussif and Alejandro Takfir, another ally of the JBA.
 Fisher bugs the meeting and finds out that the three terrorist leaders each have Red Mercury bombs.
 They plan to destroy Mexico City, Los Angeles and New York City.
 During the meeting, Hisham's cover is blown.

 Emile orders Fisher to kill Hisham, who has fled to the Congolese presidential palace in a war-torn Kinshasa.
 Fisher takes up a position from the top of a radio tower with a sniper rifle.
 Fisher may shoot Hisham, or spare and extract him.

 When Fisher returns to the headquarters, he is ordered to shoot Lambert, who was captured sneaking around the complex.
 The player can decide to either shoot Lambert or Washington.
 Shooting Lambert will maintain the JBA's trust, while shooting Washington will send the JBA into high alert and reveal Fisher as a traitor.
 Enrica, if she is still alive, discovers Fisher's NOC status, but allows him to pass into the labs underneath the HQ, even giving him his equipment if he does not have it already.
-When Sam arrives at the labs, he manages to kill Emile (and Washington if he did not kill him earlier) and disarms the bomb.
+When Fisher arrives at the labs, he manages to kill Emile (and Washington if he did not kill him earlier) and disarms the bomb.
 A SWAT team then storms the compound, crashing in through the ceiling.
-This version of Double Agent is the official version to the story-line.
+This version of Double Agent is canon to the series' storyline.